KaziMuktadirAhmed/ALgebric-Calculator-SPL-1-/README.md

  get_token():
  The function can be used to parse any expression string.
 The function separates a string into 3 types of token

-        1. NUMBER
-        2. VARIABLE
-        3. DELIMETER
- NUMBER - are considered the digits and  numerical values in the expression string VARIABLES - any type of alphabatic charecter is considered as VRIABLE type token in this function DELIMITER - are considered as operators or braces in a expression.
+       1. NUMBER - are considered the digits and  numerical values in the expression string
+       2. VARIABLES - any type of alphabatic charecter is considered as VRIABLE type token in this function
+       3. DELIMITER - are considered as operators or braces in a expression.

  1. The get_token() need a delimeter to set diffence from one token type to another.
  2. The delimiter considered in this function are ' ', +, -, /, *, %, ^, (, ), =